syoopie/money_collection_bot/README.md

 ## Features

-- Add a list of user handles and the amount they have to pay.
-- Send the list to a specific group.
-- Users can check off their name once they've paid.
+- Keeps track of people still owes you money and reminds them for you

 ## Installation

 1. Clone this repository: `git clone https://github.com/syoopie/money_collection_bot.git`
 2. Install the dependencies: `pip install -r requirements.txt`
-3. Run the bot: `python bot.py`
+3. Run the bot: `python -m bot.main`

-## Usage
+## TODO

+- [ ] Add reminders for debts when they have not been updated for a certain period of time
+- [ ] Fix all todos in the code